This page will have a glance-able summary of the current PC part market and whether it is Ideal, Okay, or Bad to buy certain parts now.

 Memory – RAM

 Memory is at a new low in price after the price fixing litigation.
-Now is a good time to buy memory before prices possibly go up from either Chinese trade negotiations or DDR5 arrives (estimated 2021).
+Prices could rise from Chinese manufacturing shortages from recent events.